Background pattern

 Patients with COVID-19

-If you are given more Tyenne than you should
+If you are given too much Tyenne

 However, if you are concerned, talk to your doctor.

-If you forget a dose of Tyenne
+If you miss a dose of Tyenne

-If you interrupt treatment with Tyenne
+If you stop treatment with Tyenne

-If you have any other questions about the use of this medication, ask your doctor or nurse.
+If you have any other questions about the use of this medicine, ask your doctor or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-Severe possible side effects: consult your doctor immediately.
+Serious side effects: consult your doctor immediately.

-Allergic reactionsduring or after infusion:
+Allergic reactionsduring or after the infusion:

-• difficulty breathing, chest tightness, or dizziness,
+• difficulty breathing, chest tightness or dizziness,

-• skin rash, itching, hives, swelling of the lips, tongue, or face.
+• skin rash, itching, hives, swelling of the lips, tongue or face.

-If you experience any of these symptoms, consult your doctorimmediately.
+If you experience any of these symptoms, consult your doctor immediately.

-Signs of severe infections
+Signs of serious infections

 • fever and chills,

-• blistering in the mouth or skin,
+• blisters in the mouth or skin,

-• abdominal pain.
+• stomach pain.

 Signs and symptoms of liver toxicity

-They may affect up to 1 in 1,000 people
+May affect up to 1 in 1,000 people

 • fatigue,